Ashah15/JS-to-do-list/README.md

 ### Install

-Run npm installto install the project packages
+Run `npm install` to install the project packages

 Ensure that you have node.js and npm installed in your machine.

 ### Usage

-Run npm run devto bundle the packages for development.
+Run `npm run dev` to bundle the packages for development.

-Run npm run build when you want to deploy the project for production.
+Run `npm run build` when you want to deploy the project for production.

 ## Authors